Specialty Services

 Cognitive & Movement Disorder

-The UCSF Neurogenetics Cognitive & Movement Disorder Clinic seeks to serve the needs of adult patients with known neurogenetic conditions, as well as patients with neurological conditions of suspected, but unconfirmed, genetic or familial etiology.
+The UCSF Neurogenetics Cognitive & Movement Disorder Clinic seeks to serve the needs of adult patients with known neurogenetic conditions, as well as patients with neurological conditions of suspected but unconfirmed genetic or familial etiology.
 Examples of conditions that are evaluated in this clinic include adult genetic metabolic disorders, ataxias, mitochondrial disorders, leukoencephalopathies, Huntington’s disease and atypical parkinsonian disorders.
 Although the clinic focuses on adults, pediatric cases are considered.
 Our neurologists include Drs.
 Michael Geschwind, Alexandra Nelson and Cameron Dietiker.
 Medical records can be sent by mail or may be faxed to the numbers provided on the referral form (see the Make a Referral page).
 Upon review, patients will be contacted regarding an appointment.

 For more information on making an appointment, please see the Memory and Aging Center Clinic.